Is Sarnano-Sassotetto snowsure?

 | April | 7 cm | 1.0 days |

-The average snowfall forecast during week 4 of May for Sarnano-Sassotetto is 0 cm.
-There are typically 0.1 snowy days during this week.
-Sarnano-Sassotetto expected weather and snow conditions during the last week of May at the middle elevation of the ski area at 1589m, based on historical averages over the last 18 years: At this time of year the usual freezing level (3216m) is well above the middle elevation of Sarnano-Sassotetto.
-Snow falls on just one day every 14 years in Sarnano-Sassotetto at the end of May but in an average year there are two or three days during this week each year that are wet.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
-Usual temperatures are well above freezing both night and day at the middle elevation in Sarnano-Sassotetto during week four of May with the average afternoon temperature 10.6°C and the minimum temperature 9.4°C. Expect the sun to shine on three out of seven days.
+The average snowfall forecast during week 2 of July for Sarnano-Sassotetto is 0 cm.
+There are typically 0.0 snowy days during this week.
+Sarnano-Sassotetto prevailing weather and snow conditions during the second week of July at the middle elevation of the ski area at 1589m, based on historical averages over the last 18 years: At this time of year the typical freezing level (4102m) is far above the middle elevation of Sarnano-Sassotetto.
+Snowy weather is highly unlikely in Sarnano-Sassotetto in the middle of July but on average there are one or two wet days during this week every year.
+Typical temperatures are well above freezing both night and day at the middle elevation in Sarnano-Sassotetto during week two of July with the average afternoon temperature 17.0°C and the minimum temperature 15.7°C. Mostly sunny.
+On average, only two days each week are overcast and the other five days have some sunshine.
 Generally light winds (average 12km/h).

 Snow History: Compare Resorts